As harvest comes into full swing, the E4 Crop Intelligence team has put together a few simple reminders to think over.

 2. Ensure Dependable Data

 Just as your machinery needs routine maintenance, so does your data.
-For proper data management throughout the growing season, make sure all farms and fields are properly entered in the monitor.
-At E4, we will wipe old preexisting data, set up proper farm and field structure, and if possible, verify variety tracking.
+For proper data management throughout the growing season, make sure all farms and fields are properly entered into the monitor.
+At E4, we will wipe old preexisting data, set up proper farm and field structure, and, if possible, verify variety tracking.
 This aids in making quick and effective decisions at the end of the 2021 growing season and as we enter the 2022 season.

 3. Check Crop Quality

 Check over the quality of your crop and standability.
 Adjust harvest field order to allow the best use of time and avoid as much harvest loss as possible.
-Check for areas of high disease infection, poor stalk integrity, or probability to ear loss and move ahead in harvest order.
+Check for areas of high disease infection, poor stalk integrity, or probability of ear loss and move ahead in harvest order.

 4. Take Field Notes

 Record observations while working this fall.
 Check for weeds that seem to have survived the summer, so we can properly plan ahead for the next year’s herbicide program.
 Look for areas of high stress on plants, whether from nutrient deficiencies, weather impacts, or disease pressures.
 With these noted, we can help you mitigate stress with our seed selection and placement prescriptions.
 Information gathered can aid the yield analytics process this fall/winter and overall help us optimize your bottom line.

 5. Caution Before Quickness